 Sri Lanka’s gem mining history is at least 2,500 years old, if not more, and was once referred to as Rathnadweepa, which means ‘Gem Island’ in Sinhalese.
 Persian traders called the country Serendip as term of endearment; presumable due to the riches and magnificent treasures that can be found on the island which lead to happiness and good fortune.

 Ceylon Sapphires are famous for their vibrant medium blue hues.

 Sri Lanka is the only place where you can find a seemingly never-ending supply of high-quality gemstones.
 It also has the largest density of gemstone deposits in relation the size of the country, with 90% of the landmass made out of gemstone bearing Pre-Cambrian rock.

 As we mentioned, the country produces a variety of different gems, sapphire is their most famous gemstone.
-They produce virtually all colors of sapphire too.
+They produce virtually all colors of sapphire too like the glowing yellow sapphires.
 The rarest of all are the ones known as Padparadscha, a word derived from the Sanskrit, meaning Lotus Color, a name it earned thanks to the vibrant coral tones of the gemstone.
-Light to medium blue sapphires are the most desired of blue sapphires from Ceylon and generally bring a higher price tag amongst all other blue sapphires.
+Light to medium blue sapphires are the most desired of blue sapphires from Ceylon and generally bring a higher price tag amongst all other blue color sapphires.
 This color was referred to as ‘cornflower blue’ in the past.

 Some of the largest sapphires in the world have been found in Sri Lanka.